1

 The informal virtual networking meeting is supported by the Action for Climate Empowerment Hub (ACE Hub).
 The ACE Hub is a three-year collaboration between the Ministry of Economic Affairs, Industry, Climate Action and Energy of the State of North Rhine-Westphalia (NRW) and UN Climate Change.
 The overarching goal of the project is to foster the implementation of ACE, as well as to enhance the cooperation between national governments, non-Party stakeholders and organizations, experts and companies within and outside NRW in addressing climate change.

 Acknowledging the importance of equipping governments with the necessary tools and support for the effective implementation of the Glasgow work programme on ACE and its action plan, this session will look at providing national ACE focal points with an opportunity to exchange experiences on approaches and opportunities for mobilising funding and resources for ACE implementation at the national level.
-The session will be hosted by the United Nations Institute for Training and Research (UNITAR), the secretariat of the One UN Climate Change Learning Partnership (UN CC:Learn), leveraging their experience in supporting countries to develop and implement climate change learning strategies, especially in Africa, Asia and Latin America.
+The session was hosted by the United Nations Institute for Training and Research (UNITAR), the secretariat of the One UN Climate Change Learning Partnership (UN CC:Learn), leveraging their experience in supporting countries to develop and implement climate change learning strategies, especially in Africa, Asia and Latin America.

 Agenda